AustineJ101/Etch-a-Sketch/README.md

  - Generates a default 16×16 grid, with support for custom sizes up to 100×100.

  - Hover-Based Drawing with Color Darkening
- - Grid squares are colored with a random RGB value on first hover, and darken by 10% on each subsequent      hover—creating a layered, sketch-like effect.
+ - Grid squares are colored with a random RGB value on first hover, and darken by 10% on each subsequent      hover creating a layered, sketch-like effect.

  - Customizable Grid Size
    Users can input their desired grid size via prompt.
 Robust validation ensures only integer values between 1 and 100 are accepted.